Overview

 just a few short years.
 Fidelity has serious competition, especially in the realm of active

 trading.
-Webull is actually better priced for anyone who is going to use margin or trade options,
+Webull is better priced for many investors who are going to use margin or trade stock and ETF options,

 Continue Reading